Carex laeviconica (Smooth-cone Sedge)

 Leaves and stems:

-Leaves are basal and alternate, 3 to 8 mm wide, often over-topping the terminal spike, and mostly arching.
+Leaves are alternate, 3 to 8 mm wide, often over-topping the terminal spike, and mostly arching.
 Stem leaf sheaths are concave to U-shaped at the tip, the front whitish to brown, splitting into fibers with age.
 The ligule (membrane where the leaf joins the sheath) is about as long as wide and rounded at the tip.

 Bases are wrapped in a sheath that is reddish to purple and fibrous, the fibers connected and forming a ladder pattern (ladder-fibrillose).
 Stems are mostly erect, 3-sided in cross-section, and mostly smooth but may rough on the upper stem.
 Not all plants produce flowering stems; vegetative stems are firm and solid.
 Plants are loosely clump forming and may form colonies from long rhizomes.